kitttn/temptest/Debugging.md

 # Important Notes

-## ES2 Bridge ASIC JTAG Won't Work Without An Image Flashed to SPI ROM
+## Mandatory ES2 Bridge ASIC JTAG Setup

 Because of [implementation details in the bridge ASIC boot process](#jtag-vs-spi-rom-boot-details), there must be a valid image flashed into SPI ROM for JTAG to work on the ES2 versions of the [Toshiba bridge ASICs](Hardware-Overview#toshiba-bridge-asics).